- About Us

 Pat Day, native of Frankfort and resident of Flora, is the son of Richard and Donna Day, and grandson of Curt and Mary Helen Day.
 He is a 1997 graduate of Frankfort Senior High School and attended Purdue University, majoring in Communications, where he also sang in the Purdue Varsity Glee Club.
 He then went on to study at Worsham College of Mortuary Science near Chicago.

 Pat’s funeral service career started while in high school working with Mark at Genda Funeral Home.
-After graduating from Worsham, he worked in Lafayette at Soller-Baker Funeral Home and then at West & Parrish & Pedigo Funeral Home in Spencer before coming back home to join Genda Funeral Homes in 2018.
-He has also been involved at the state level as an Indiana Funeral Directors Association District 6 Director from 2016-2018.
+He has also worked for Soller-Baker Funeral Home in Lafayette, West & Parrish & Pedigo Funeral Home in Spencer, and Stout Funeral Homes in Kokomo before returning home to Genda Funeral Homes.

 He truly believes we all must play a part in making our community great.
 He has participated in many organizations and community activities through the years including being one of the first “Frankie the Hot Dog” mascots with Frankfort Main Street and acting in Clinton County Civic Theatre productions.
-His current activities include attending Flora Christian Church where he sings in the choir, Flora Lions Club, Flora Community Choir, Flora Community Club, coaching youth soccer for Carroll County Youth Soccer League and Frankfort Horseshoe Club.
+His current activities include attending Flora Christian Church where he sings in the choir, Flora Lions Club, Flora Community Club, Board of Directors for Clinton County YMCA and Frankfort Horseshoe Club.

-Patrick is married to Frankfort native, Sara (Davey), and they share five children, Tyler, Cameron, Amya, Ruby, and Sophie.
+Patrick is married to Frankfort native, Sara (Davey), and they share five children, Tyler (Becca), Cameron, Amya, Ruby, and Sophie.
 Pat enjoys playing basketball, singing, hiking, traveling, experiencing new things, cheering on his Boilermakers and Cubbies, and spending time with his friends and family.

 He is grateful to be serving families where he has grown up and giving back to the communities that have helped form the foundation for who he is today.
 He is honored to be working with the wonderful people of Clinton and Carroll Counties.